 You can walk around the water edge and look at old photos of the various villages before they were flooded.
 This is an easy walk with plenty to look at.

-Pico Gilbo nearby offers a more challenging walk, but I’m afraid my poorly knee wasn’t up to it.
+Pico Gilbo nearby offers a more challenging walk.

 It rains a lot in Riaño; that’s why it’s so green and lush.
 The driest months are July and August, but they are also the busiest.
 The relatively high altitude means that it is covered in snow during winter.
 I went in October; it was drizzly although the sun did make brief appearances.